Trebarwith Strand: Natural history

 When the tide is at its lowest the sea recedes 300 yd and an expanse of sand in excess of 1/2 mi wide is uncovered.
 The rockpools at the base of the cliffs create perfect places for small fish and crabs to hide until the tide turns, and there is an abundance of small molluscs such as periwinkles, barnacles, limpets and mussels clinging in clusters to the rocks.

 A small unnamed stream flows into the sea at Trebarwith Strand.
 About a mile upstream there was a corn mill powered by a water wheel.
 The building is now a pub called the Mill House Inn.

 Surfing and bathing

 Frequent strong swells coming in from the Atlantic Ocean make for excellent surfing and the sands are ideal for children, but the state of the tide has a major impact on the beach.
 As the tide comes in, the sands are swiftly submerged by the incoming seas until all that is left of the beach is the rocks at the base of the cliffs.
-There is a voluntary lifeguard service provided by Tintagel Surf Lifesaving Club.
+RNLI provide lifeguards during working hours (9–5).
 Unwary visitors can easily be cut off by the rising waters with a number of people having to be rescued each year.